eddychetz/teachingportfolio/content/machine-learning/_index.md

 ---
 # Title, summary, and page position.
-title: 🤖 Machine Learning
+title: Teaching Portfolio
-linktitle: 🤖 Machine Learning
+linktitle: Teaching Portfolio
 summary: Learn how to use Wowchemy's docs layout for publishing online courses, software documentation, and tutorials.
 weight: 1
 # icon: book